YasinAbdullahi/TaskMateAI/README.md

 # 🚀 TaskMateAI - Intelligent Task Companion

-**TaskMateAI** is a modern, user-friendly to-do list application powered by AI that enables natural language interactions for seamless task management.
-Built with React.js, Python Flask, and Anthropic Claude API.

 ## ✨ Features

 - 🤖 **AI-Powered Chat Interface** - Interact with your tasks using natural language